isomerpages/govtech-stp/_rgl-germany/00a-rgl-requirements-and-process.md

 permalink: /germany/rgl/requirements-and-process
 ---

-On **XX November 2020**, Singapore and Germany agreed to implement the Reciprocal Green Lane (RGL) to facilitate essential short-term business and official travel between both countries.
+On 20 November 2020, Singapore and Germany agreed to implement the Reciprocal Green Lane (RGL) to facilitate essential short-term business and official travel between both countries.

 The Singapore – Germany RGL is only applicable for travel between airports in Singapore and Germany which have available non-stop flight routes.